Call for Participation

 The Information Security area focuses on both network and system security topics, including (but not limited to):

-- Creating leadership in security for the Global Internet through projects like routing and security
+- Fomenting leadership in security for the Global Internet through projects to strengthen the security posture of key infrastructure

 - Leveraging Trust and Identity tools in the context of community infrastructure